-A trading member may be declared a defaulter by direction /circular/notification of the relevant authority of the trading segment if:
+A trading member may be declared a defaulter by direction/circular/notification of the relevant authority of the trading segment if:

-- (a) he is unable to fulfill his obligations; or - (b) he admits or discloses his inability to fulfill or discharge his duties, obligations and liabilities; or - (c) he fails or is unable to pay within the specified time the damages and the money difference due on a closing-out effected against him under the bye laws, rules and regulations; or - (d) he fails to pay any sum due to the Exchange or to submit or deliver to the Exchange on the due date, delivery and receive orders, statement of differences and securities, balance sheet and such other clearing forms and other statements as the relevant authority may from time to time prescribe; or - (e) if he fails to pay or deliver to the defaulters' committee all monies, securities and other assets due to a trading member who has been declared a defaulter within such time of the declaration of default of such trading member as the relevant authority may direct; or - (f) if he fails to abide by the arbitration proceedings as laid down under the bye laws, rules and regulations. - (g) if he, being an individual and /or partnership firm, /it, being a company incorporated under the Companies Act, files a petition before a Court of Law for adjudication of himself as an insolvent or for its winding up, as the case maybe. - (h) (1A) Without prejudice to the foregoing, if a trading member is either expelled or declared a defaulter by any other recognised stock exchange on which he is a member or if the registration certificate is cancelled by SEBI, the said Trading Member may be expelled from the Exchange after providing an opportunity of being heard to such Trading Member.
+- a) He is unable to fulfill his obligations; or - b) He admits or discloses his inability to fulfill or discharge his duties, obligations and liabilities: or - c) He fails or is unable to pay within the specified time the damages and the money difference due on a closing-out effected against him under the bye laws, rules and regulations; or - d) He fails to pay any sum due to the Exchange or to submit or deliver to the Exchange on the due date, delivery and receive orders, statement of differences and securities, balance sheet and such other clearing forms and other statements as the relevant authority may from time to time prescribe; or - e) If he fails to pay or deliver to the defaulters' committee all monies, securities and other assets due to a trading member who has been declared a defaulter within such time of the declaration of default of such trading member as the relevant authority may direct; or - f) If he fails to abide by the arbitration proceedings as laid down under the bye laws, rules and regulations.

+Without prejudice to the foregoing, if a trading member is either expelled or declared a defaulter by any other recognised stock exchange on which he is a member or if the registration certificate is cancelled by SEBI, then the said trading member is expelled from the Exchange.